- How is acute myeloid leukemia treated?

 Bone marrow or peripheral blood stem cell transplant for acute myeloid leukemia

-While very high doses of chemo drugs might work better to kill cancer cells, the damage to the bone marrow could be fatal.
+Very high doses of chemo drugs might work better to kill cancer cells, but the damage to the bone marrow could be fatal.
 A stem cell transplant (SCT) offers a way for doctors to use high doses of chemo.
 The drugs destroy the patient's bone marrow, but the transplanted stem cells restore it.

 Stem cells for a transplant come from either from the blood or from the bone marrow.
 Bone marrow transplants were more common in the past, but today peripheral blood stem cell transplant (PBSCT) is much more common.

 There are 2 main types of stem cell transplants: allogeneic and autologous.
 The difference is the source of the blood-forming stem cells.